 Life Cycle

-However, what if you’ve discovered a grub or an egg case and are unsure whether it’s a beetle or a cockroach?
+However, what if you had discovered a grub or an egg case and you are unsure whether it’s a beetle or cockroach?
 Fortunately, the solution is straightforward: cockroaches hatch from eggs enclosed in egg cases, while beetles grow from larvae.
 Beetle grubs resemble any other insect larva, including maggots.
 In moist soil or decaying vegetation, they typically live outside.
 Cockroaches begin their lives as eggs, unlike beetles.
 Some cockroach eggs hatch within the females, giving birth to live offspring.
 Other cockroach eggs grow inside egg casings.
 Nymphs, or smaller, paler copies of adults, are what cockroaches look like after hatching.

 Other Bugs are Considered Cockroaches